haywardgg/Expansion_Vehicle_Variants_COT/README.md

-# Expansion Vehicle Variants for COT
+# Expansion Helicopter Variants for COT
-Vehicle variants for the Community Online Tools vehicle spawner menu.
+Helicopter variants for the Community Online Tools vehicle spawner menu.

 Just download and add these to your `/CommunityOnlineTools/Vehicles` folder.